Haptic-Apps/Slide-iOS/Pods/SideMenu/README.md

 That's it.
 ### Customization
 #### SideMenuManager
-Just type ` SideMenuManager.default.menu...` and code completion will show you everything you can customize (defaults are shown below for reference):
+Just type ` SideMenuManager.default.menu...` and code completion will show you everything you can customize (for Objective-C, use `SideMenuManager.defaultManager.menu...`).
+Defaults values are shown below for reference:
 ``` swift
 /**
 The push style of the menu.